Alexyazdani/PRBS-Automation-API/README.md

 Functions:

 1. SerPortEnabledState() -
-  Enable or disable desired port, optional arguement to set port speed for dual rate optics
+  Enable or disable desired port, optional arguement to set port speed for dual rate optics.

 2. SetVoltageMargin() -
   Margin the voltage.

 3. SetPRBSPattern() -
-  Start generating PRBS and continue to generate until lock status is validated
+  Start generating PRBS and continue to generate until lock status is validated.

 4. StartPRBSStatistics() -
   Start measuring statistics: set error count to 0 and initialize timestamp.